-- Attainment of age 21; and - The completion of one year of service.
-Prior service with Carle Clinic and Carle Foundation Hospital will generally count toward this service requirement.
+- Attainment of age 21, and - The completion of one year of service.
+Prior service with Carle Clinic and Carle Holding Company, Inc. will generally count toward this service requirement, as will prior service with certain other entities as described in Q-2.